earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 ## Projected CRS - Robinson

-We can view the same data above, in another `CRS` - `Robinson`. `Robinson` is a **projected** `CRS`.
-Notice that the country boundaries on the map - have a different shape compared to the map that we created above in the `CRS`:
+You can view the same data above, in another `CRS` - `Robinson`. `Robinson` is a **projected** `CRS`.
+Notice that the country boundaries on the map - have a different shape compared to the map that you created above in the `CRS`:
 **Geographic lat/long WGS84**.